 The Base Camp duffel features beefy daisy chains and grab loops on all-four sides that help facilitate lashing the duffel to a variety of vehicles and animals.
 Photo in route to Illimani, Cordillera Real Bolivia.

-Our review staff appreciated the grab loops, which were featured on all four sides of this bag.
-This helped facilitate the option of being able to drag it around or pull it off car rental-bus baggage racks.
 One small feature that is one of our favorites (along with the Gregory Alpaca) for expeditions or exotic locations is the two beefy daisy chains featured on the corners of this bag.
-The older version's daisies ran the length of the bag, while the newer version features grab loops in the middle.
+The older version's daisies run the length of the bag, while the newer version features grab loops in the middle.
 While we liked the former full-length daisy slightly better, the grab loops are super easy to the thread while lashing this bag to truck tops.

 TNF Base Camp Duffel features four grab loops on each side of the bag.
 These oversized loops worked well when pulling the bag off moving carousels or anytime we needed to drag it somewhere.